JustineDataEng/Advertising-Sales-Prediction/README.md

 The goal is to develop machine learning models that can:
 1. **Predict exact Sales figures** based on a given marketing budget (Regression).
-2. **Classify campaigns** as "High Performance" or "Low Performance" based on sales targets (Classification).

 ---